 - PVC is somewhat “notch sensitive”.
 So deep indentations from Stilsons and the like can promote a failure.

 These considerations add up to one simple rule:

 Here are a few pointers to help obtain satisfactory service:

-- Always use PTFE (Teflon) tape and only PTFE tape. hemp, grease or solvent cements.
+- Always use PTFE (Teflon) tape and only PTFE tape.
+DO NOT USE hemp, grease or solvent cements.